New and Better Plants in the Garden Center

 Puffer FishHydrangea paniculata

 Puffer Fish™ hydrangea is a new selection developed at North Carolina State University that will be at retail in a year or so.
 Think of it as a super-sized Bobo hydrangea.
 Just like Bobo, it has full, lacy blooms from top to bottom, but the blooms are much bigger.
 The flowers open pure white and remain white until they transition in fall to a light green.
-It's also quite distinct in that new flowers continue to produce at the tip of the panicle, making it looks as if the puffer fish flowers are spitting a bit of water.
+It's also quite distinct in that new flowers continue to produce at the tip of the panicle, making it look as if the puffer fish flowers are spitting a bit of water.
 Puffer Fish has been a standout in all our trials.

 Puffer Fish hydrangea in our trail garden

-At full bloom it's hard to see the foliage on Puffer Fish
+At full bloom, it's hard to see the foliage on Puffer Fish.

-An easy to identify bloom, Puffer Fish blooms spit a bit of water
+An easy-to-identify bloom, Puffer Fish blooms spit a bit of water.

 Wine & Spirits™ Weigela

-The greenish-white flowers of Wine & Spirits weigela appear to glow
+The greenish-white flowers of Wine & Spirits weigela appear to glow.

 A standout Weigela in our container trials